 I invite you to discover the different attributes of a house of God, dedicated to peace and justice as it were, and explore together with me how they relate to Gandhian and Kingian Philosophy by clicking on the “a house of…” images on your right side bar.

-In this light, it makes sense to view the Book of Mormon as an anti-war, pro-kingdom/pro-peace scripture.
 The website “latter day satyagraha” is undertaking to study peace – and not war – with the Book of Mormon through the relatively new field of Peace Studies, asking the fundamental question: will humanity ever find a way to settle its differences without resorting to the violence of war?
 For peace articles on the Book of Mormon, please follow this link.